noobToLinux/mermaid-extension/README.md

 Extension that allows to import your own icons and visualize them on mermaid online editors.

 ## Introduction
-This extension allows you to extend the usage of [mermaid live editor](https://mermaid.live/), the official application allows you to add your own icons from [icones](https://icones.js.org/), however this is only possible if you install the app locally.
-This is said in the their official documentation ([here](https://mermaid.js.org/config/icons.html)).
+This extension allows you to extend the usage of [mermaid live editor](https://mermaid.live/).
+The official application allows you to add your own icons from [icones](https://icones.js.org/), however this is only possible if you install the app locally or deploy it yourself, [check here](https://mermaid.js.org/config/icons.html).

 With the extension you can import your own logos and use them within the live app.
 Nevertheless, currently it only works on my forked version of it [here](https://noobtolinux.github.io/mermaid-live-editor/).

 ## Usage
-Once you install the app from the marketplace, you will have the extension popup just like the image:
+Once you install the app from the marketplace (not yet there), you will have the extension popup just like the image:

 ![PopupImage](./assets/ExtensionPopup.png)